THE AMAZING and RELENTLESS HUMAN DEVELOPMENT of FOCUSSING

 It's with transport and mobility since the wheel, and now wings, since individual freedom of education and thought, and since modern medicine, and increased population that now, our neighbours have different opinions, ideas, and beliefs about life.

-And nowadays there simply isn't enough mututal confirmation to go around.
+And i don't want to go back in time, It's just a fact of life.
+But nowadays there simply isn't enough mututal confirmation to go around.

 We have lost the mutual confirmation of a social group, a group of at least 30 people who all believe, unquestioningly, in the same things.